 Whether you regularly use social media, video calls, and emails to communicate with people or not, they are all useful to keep in touch with people when studying online.

 Video calling (aka conferencing) is crucial when studying online.
-Teaching sessions and office hours may be held using Collaborate, a video calling tool that is built into the VLE.
-Find out more about attending a Collaborate session arranged by your tutor.
+Teaching sessions and office hours may be held using Collaborate Ultra, a video calling tool that is built into the VLE.
+Other meetings and events might be held in other tools, like Zoom or Google Meet.

 Video calling is also a great way to socialise outside of your course.
 Watch films and TV simultaneously, play games, or have food and drink together over the internet to recreate your favourite social spaces.